chuddaas/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 For this workshop we will need to attach 2 more policies to this role.

 1. Cick on Attach policies <br/>
-2. Find: AmazonS3ReadOnlyAccess and click Attach policy <br/>
+2. Search: AmazonS3ReadOnlyAccess and click Attach policy <br/>
 3. Repeat the steps for AmazonSNSFullAccess <br/>

 This will allow Greengrass to obtain the machine learning model artifacts from your S3 bucket for deployment.
 It will also alow your local lambda function to publish messages to an SNS topic and call the SNS APIs.

 Go back to Greengrass Console. <br/>
 Go to Groups --> greengrass-predictive --> Settings <br/>
-In GroupRole, click on the "..." <br/>
+In GroupRole, click on the "Add Role" <br/>
 For IAM role, select GreengrassRole and click Save </br>
-You should see the permissions associated with the role now appear in the Settings of the Greengrass group.
+You should see the policies associated with the role now appear in the Settings of the Greengrass group.

 In a Cloud9 terminal: